hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 client.clusterService.addMembershipListener(membershipListener);
 ```

-Also, if you want to receive the available members when the client connects to cluster you may register an
+Also, if you want to receive the list of available members when the client connects to cluster you may register an
 `InitialMembershipListener`.
 This listener receives an only-once `InitialMembershipEvent` when the member list becomes
 available.
-After that event has been received, the listener will receive the normal `MembershipEvent`s.
+After the event has been received, the listener will receive the normal `MembershipEvent`s.

 The following is an initial membership listener registration by using the `config.listeners.addMembershipListener()` function.